 Prices of property in France

-In France, there is a local market which is quite separate from the formal market.
-Many local properties, especially in the countryside, are not advertised in any other way than having a homemade sign nailed to a fence.
-Only a small percentage of property sales in France occur with the help of agents, and the rest are usually directly between buyer and seller.
+In France, there is a substantial local market which exists alongside the formal market.
+Some local properties, especially in the countryside, may be advertised through informal channels.
+Approximately 50 percent of property sales in France are handled by estate agents, with the remainder usually directly between buyer and seller.

 Making the purchase

 By law, the notaire is the only person permitted to handle conveyancing in France.
-The notaire does not represent any one party's interest and is merely engaged to ensure that the transaction is carried out in the correct legal manner.
-Therefore, it is common that the same notaire handles both the vendor's and the buyer's transactions for a fee that is usually between 2 and 8 percent of the property price.
+The notaire does not represent any one party’s interest and is merely engaged to ensure that the transaction is carried out in the correct legal manner.
+Therefore, it is common that the same notaire handles both the vendor’s and the buyer’s transactions.
+The notaire’s actual fee is typically around 1–1.33 percent of the property price.
+These total costs vary depending on the property value, location, and whether you have a mortgage.

-Once an expat has found a property and is interested in making an offer, they should ask to see the plans for the property and its land.
+Once you’ve found a property and are interested in making an offer, you should ask to see the plans for the property and its land.
 These are held by the local mairie, or prefecture, and are known as the plan cadastres.

-Once a verbal offer has been made and accepted by the estate agent and the vendor, a preliminary contract known as the Compromis de Vente is drawn up.
-Although it is only the preliminary contract, it is legally binding, and therefore expats should ensure that all verbal agreements are included in writing.
+Once a verbal offer has been made and accepted by the estate agent and the vendor, a preliminary contract known as the compromis de vente is drawn up.
+Although it is only the preliminary contract, it is legally binding, and therefore you should ensure that all verbal agreements are included in writing.
 The contract usually contains the following:

 • A description of the property